derickbailey/auth0-react-samples/03-Calling-an-API/README.md

 If you download the sample from the quickstart page, it will come pre-populated with the **client ID** and **domain** for your application.

-If you clone the repo directly from Github, rename the `auth0-variables.js.example` file to `auth0-variables.js` and provide the **client ID** and **domain** there.
-This file is located in `src/Auth/`.
+If you clone the repo directly from Github, edit the `/src/Auth/auth0-variables.js` file to provide the **client ID**, **domain** variables.

-You should also provide the identifier for the API you create in the Auth0 dashboard as your `apiUrl`.
+You should also provide the identifier for the API you create in the Auth0 dashboard as your **apiUrl**.

 ### 4 - Set Up the `.env` File